YaskawaEurope/mlx-examples/source/examples/types/McePosTableData/index.md

 title: McePosTableData
 type: lib
 layout: data-type
-description: Datatype for PosTable.
+description: Datatype for the PosTable.
+This defines the size of the PosTable array.
-tags: system
+tags:
+  - PosTable
 categories: examples
 ---